danjaca/danjaca/README.md

 Hello everyone!
 I'm a student of engineering production at UFES.

-Currently i am learning all of everything that Python Language offers for data analysis.
+Currently i am learning all of everything that Python Language offers for data science.

 I hope to improve my problem solving skills using programming more precisely in the use of machine learning algorithms.